Clytus (Clytus) relictus Jacquot, 2022

 [Photo © David Navrátil, click on the picture for 4K resolution]

-Clytus relictus, an extremely rare endemic species to to Alpes de Haute-Provence (South-East France), has been described from Drôme department by Philippe Jacquot in 2022 [✮].
+Clytus relictus, a rare endemic species to to Alpes de Haute-Provence (South-East France), has been described from Drôme department by Philippe Jacquot in 2022 [✮].

 However, the story of this enigmatic longhron beetle begins on June 28, 1984, when André Mineau caught a unique specimen of the genus Clytus near the village of Saint-Laurent (1550 m above sea level, Alpes de Haute-Provence).
 This Clytus was later described by André Mineau and Pierre Téocchi in honor of André's wife Roberta as Clytus robertae in an article where the description of the species is not formally completed and where it is not explicitly stated that it is a new valid species [❖].
 This description does not meet the requirements of the ICZN, and therefore the species name chosen on this occasion has been considered as nomen nudum [✧].
 Later, the opinion was generally accepted that it is probably the Turkish species Clytus schneideri Kiesenwetter, 1879, either introduced or with a changed locality, and the synonymy schneideri = robertae was born.
 The synonymy was proposed without any real comparison between the two species, even though the differences were so obvious!
 Additionally, as of June 2022, no other specimen was known and original beetle disappeared (André and Roberta Mineau both died on March 13, 2009).